 Robert Stinson, Jr., et al.

-On September 13, 2010, the Court appointed Kamian Schwartzman as Receiver.
-For the latest information about the Receivership, you can visit the Receiver’s website.
+On September 13, 2010, upon the SEC's motion, the Court established a Receivership Estate and appointed Kamian Schwartzman as Receiver.

 By opinion entered on June 20, 2011, and amended order and permanent injunction entered on June 22, 2011, the Court granted the SEC's motion for partial summary judgment, finding that the Defendants violated Sections 5(a), 5(c), and 17(a) of the Securities Act, and Section 10(b) of the Exchange Act, Rule 10b-5.
 On July 1, 2013, the Court entered a revised final judgment against all defendants and relief defendants, ordering the Defendants to pay disgorgement of 14,051,246, and prejudgment interest of $472,726, for a total obligation of $14,523,972.